 Part of it is diminished social need.
 I don’t reach out, I draw in.
 I reflect, dissect and recharge.
 My social interaction capacity is finite and largely consumed by my family.
 Excess mental energy fuels forays into Twitter, Facebook, and blogdom.

 Schedule changes, unexpected home maintenance, visits from relatives—despite my reaction to them, these are small changes.
 A profound change impacts your thinking and outlook.
-Tyoma’s autism diagnosis was a profound change.
+Liev’s autism diagnosis was a profound change.

 I shall return, soon.